-Effect of Diabetes on the eye: Diabetic Retinopathy
+Effect of Diabetes on the eye:

 Diabetes Mellitus can affect the eye in many ways.
 A common complication is diabetic retinopathy where the small vessels of the retina (nerve layer) are affected.
 This is a major cause of blindness in developed countries, including Singapore.
-The incidence of diabetic retinopathy increases with the duration of diabetes, and patients with more than 10 years of diabetes have a high chance of developing some degree of blood vessel abnormalities and retinopathy.
+The incidence of diabetic retinopathy increases with the duration of diabetes, and those with more than 10 years of diabetes have a high chance of developing some degree of blood vessel abnormalities and retinopathy.

 As the retinopathy progresses, new abnormal vessels may develop (neovascularisation) on the surface of the retina or the optic nerve.
 These abnormal vessels may rupture and bleed into the eye and cause a sudden loss of vision.
 There may also be scarring and fibrosis which may cause traction and pull on the retina, resulting in retinal detachment and loss of vision.